 How does this apply to your own work?

 As much as we obsess over what we’re doing, the reality is that we are entirely too close to our own work to see it as the consumer truly sees it.
 This happens even if we are in our own target market (which isn’t always the case!).

 Your marketing doesn’t have nearly the reach you think it does.
 What’s obvious to you may be super-obscure to even an avid consumer in your target market.

-Are the key benefits of your product actually stated publicly and easily to find, or have you assumed they are publicly stated and easy to find because you’ve paid so much attention to them and know them so well?
+Are the key benefits of your product actually stated publicly and easily to find?
+Or have you assumed they are publicly stated and easy to find because you’ve paid so much attention to them and know them so well?

 99.9% of consumers aren’t paying as much attention to you as you think they are.